Daughters (band): You Won't Get What You Want and hiatus (2015–2021)

 In 2015, Daughters posted a photo on Facebook of its members at recording studio Machines With Magnets.
 In September 2016, the band announced via Instagram that they will "Record, once again, during [their upcoming tour] with no real agenda nor timeline for release."
 On this tour, Daughters played the new song, "Long Road, No Turns".
 In a June 2017 interview Marshall said he expects Daughters to release their fourth studio album by the end of the year.
 On December 28 and 29, Daughters and Code Orange supported The Dillinger Escape Plan on their final two shows.
 In April 2018, Daughters reported that the recordings of the guitars for their upcoming album were complete.

 On July 13, 2018, Daughters released "Satan in the Wait", the lead single from their upcoming album on Ipecac Recordings.
 Its title, You Won't Get What You Want, was revealed on August 17 along with its second single, "The Reason They Hate Me", which was described as "noisier and more abrasive" than the lead single.
 The third single, "Long Road, No Turns", was released on October 2, which Rolling Stone praised for being "another unique beast: off-kilter rhythms pierce through a seething veneer of distortion and Marshall, his voice sounding crystal clear, sings about making mistakes and coming undone."

 You Won't Get What You Want was released on October 26.
 It received universal critical acclaim and placed on numerous publications' year-end lists.
 The band's first career music video, for "Less Sex", came out on January 14, 2019 and was directed by former Daughters guitarist Jeremy Wabiszczewicz.

-In October 2021, Marshall was accused of abuse by his ex-girlfriend Kristin Hayter, who performs under the alias Lingua Ignota.
-Hayter elaborated on the allegations in December, alleging that Marshall committed rape and mental abuse during their relationship from July 2019 to June 2021.
+In October 2021, musician Kristin Hayter accused Marshall of physical and mental abuse during their romantic relationship.
+Hayter, who also performed under the name Lingua Ignota, elaborated on the allegations in December, accusing Marshall of committing rape, domestic violence and mental abuse between July 2019 to June 2021.
 Marshall denied the allegations and announced that he would investigate legal options.

-Days before Hayter released her impact statement in December fully documenting the abuse allegations against Marshall, Daughters announced on Patreon that they were "pressing pause on Daughters activity for the immediate future", canceling a pair of scheduled January 2022 shows at New York City's (Le) Poisson Rouge.
+Days before Hayter released her detailed statement in December 2021, Daughters announced on Patreon that they were "pressing pause on Daughters activity for the immediate future" and canceling a pair of scheduled January 2022 shows at New York City's (Le) Poisson Rouge.

+Sadler joined as the guitarist for Greg Puciato's live band during his first solo tour in 2023.
+Jon Syverson became the drummer for the band Human Impact in 2024.